mdolidon/hamster/configuration.md

 ## Basic syntax rules

-White space only matters in so far that it separates keywords.
-Line breaks do not matter as long as they are not in the middle of a keyword or value.
-All keywords are lower-case.
+White space and line breaks do not really matter.
+Keywords are lower-case.

+Strings :

+    "a simple string"
+    "a string with a ~" double-quote inside" "backquotes have no special meaning \:-)"
+    file "hello.txt"  # the string is read inside the file

 The order of the rules and directives may matter amongst rules of the same kind (for example, when there are several different storage rules, the first applicable rule wins).
 But apart of that, rules can appear in any order that fits you best.